 “If we only knew who had given her that photo!
 We‘d have a lead on at least one of the kidnappers, seeing that they would be the only ones with access to the photo, after they were kidnapped,” said Henry.

-“What kind of low-life scum gives a photo to a child, then threaten them with arrest if they’re ever caught with it in their possession!” said Angelia.
+“What kind of low-life scum gives a photo to a child, then threatens them with arrest if they’re ever caught with it in their possession?”
+Asked Angelia.

 “Yes and they’re all basically alike,” replied Angelia.
-“They all have a large living room with fireplace, eat in kitchen, three large bedrooms, woodshed and attached garage.
-Two of the cottages are furnished and one is unfurnished.”
+“They all have a large living room with fireplace, eat in kitchen, three large bedrooms, bathroom with an enclosed toilet, a bathtub and a separate shower.
+It also has a woodshed and attached garage.
+Two cottages are furnished and one is unfurnished.”